-If you would welcome any further impartial advice or information, please contact the School Admissions Team on telephone number (01472) 326291 (Option 4) or via email at schooladmissions@nelincs.gov.uk
+If you would welcome any further impartial advice or information, please contact the School Admissions Team at schooladmissions@nelincs.gov.uk or call (01472) 326291 (Option 4).

 Applying On-line

 Transfer of pupils from primary to secondary schools - Apply for a school place online at: www.nelincs.gov.uk using the 'Apply for It' link.